 1) The client is having challenges staying on task despite the use of our normal repertoire of behavioral management strategies across the glass partition.
 Entering the client side, even briefly, could support the child’s ability to re-focus.

 2) Technical problems can occur with the audio equipment, laptop, and/or iPad.
-The clinician will first either try to talk the child through solving the problem, or have the child wait just outside the building on the front or rear porch while solving the problem directly.
-Should the child be unable to follow the instructions to solve the problem and be unable to wait outside on their own (e.g., due to age, behavioral challenges, weather, etc.), then it would be very helpful to have the clinician enter the client’s side with them present to solve the problem directly.
+The staff will first either try to talk the child through solving the problem, or have the child wait just outside the building on the front or rear porch while solving the problem directly.
+Should the child be unable to follow the instructions to solve the problem and be unable to wait outside on their own (e.g., due to age, behavioral challenges, weather, etc.), then it would be very helpful to have the staff enter the client’s side with them present to solve the problem directly.